Terp Network Docs

 • ADR-1: Standard Template and Design Guidelines — this ADR follows the format defined in ADR-1

-• ADR-5: HashMerchant — uses zk-TLS extensions for attesting external chain data; HashMerchant's ChainUID zk-TLS extension config can produce proofs verified by zk-wasm
+• ADR-5: HashMerchant — uses zk-TLS extensions for attesting external chain data; HashMerchant's ChainUID zk-TLS extension config can produce proofs verified by zk-cosmwasmvm

 • Downstream: ADR-4 authentication flows, cw-headstash contract (nullifier verification + private airdrop claims), and any future contract requiring on-chain ZK verification